-As discussed in Section 3.2.3, VOC, CO, and NO_X emissions within the SJVAPCD associated with the Preferred Alternative will be greater than applicable mass emission CEQA significance thresholds, which will impede or obstruct implementation of the SJVAPCD's Guide for Assessing and Mitigating Air Quality Impacts.
-VOC and NO_X emissions within the EKAPCD will be greater than applicable emission CEQA significance thresholds, which will impede or obstruct implementation of the EKAPCD's CEQA Guidelines.
-In addition, CO and NO_X emissions within the AVAQMD will be greater than applicable emission CEQA significance thresholds, which will impede or obstruct implementation of the AVAQMD will be greater than applicable emission CEQA significance thresholds, which will impede or obstruct implementation of the AVAQMD's CEQA Guidelines and attainment of air quality standards.
-Therefore, VOC and NO_X emissions will have a significant impact under CEQA.
+As discussed in Section 3.2.3, VOC, CO, and NOx emissions within the SJVAPCD associated with the Preferred Alternative will be greater than applicable mass emission CEQA significance thresholds, which will impede or obstruct implementation of the SJVAPCD's Guide for Assessing and Mitigating Air Quality Impacts.
+VOC and NOx emissions within the EKAPCD will be greater than applicable emission CEQA significance thresholds, which will impede or obstruct implementation of the EKAPCD's CEQA Guidelines.
+In addition, CO and NOx emissions within the AVAQMD will be greater than applicable emission CEQA significance thresholds, which will impede or obstruct implementation of the AVAQMD's CEQA Guidelines and attainment of air quality standards.
+Therefore, VOC and NOx emissions will have a significant impact under CEQA.

-Even with implementation of on-site minimization measures (i.e., AQ-IAMF#4 and AQ-IAMF#5), VOC, CO, NO_X, PM10, and PM{2.5} impacts will be reduced but could remain significant under CEQA.
-Purchase of offset emissions through a VERA with the SJVAPCD, the Emission Banking Certificate Program with the EKAPCD, and the Air Quality Investment Program with the AVAQMD (Mitigation Measure AQ-MM#1) for these pollutants will reduce impacts of VOC and NO_X.
+Even with implementation of on-site minimization measures (i.e., AQ-IAMF#4 and AQ-IAMF#5), VOC, CO, NOX, PM10, and PM2.5 impacts will be reduced but could remain significant under CEQA.
+Purchase of offset emissions through a VERA with the SJVAPCD, the Emission Banking Certificate Program with the EKAPCD, and the Air Quality Investment Program with the AVAQMD (Mitigation Measure AQ-MM#1) for these pollutants will reduce impacts of VOC and NOX.
 However, CO emissions will remain significant.
 (Because of length, mitigation measure text is presented separately in Attachment A, Mitigation Measures, to these CEQA Findings.)

-• AQ-MM#1: Offset Project Construction Emissions through Off-site Emission Reduction Programs
+AQ-MM#1: Offset Project Construction Emissions through Off-site Emission Reduction Programs